davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

 With no modifiers, this is what the output from the operands would be for the att and intel dialects of assembler:

+Operandmasm=attOFFSET FLAT:.L2Operand

-Operand masm=att OFFSET FLAT:.L2
+masm=att

-Operand masm=att masm=intel
+masm=intel

 ``%0``

 ``%eax``

 ``eax``

 ``%1``

 ``$2``

 ``2``

 ``%2``

 ``$.L2``

 ``OFFSET FLAT:.L2``

 The table below shows the list of supported modifiers and their effects.

-Modifier Print the opcode suffix for the size of th Operand masm=att masm=intel Modifier Description Operand masm=att masm=intel
+ModifierPrint the opcode suffix for the size of thOperandmasm=attmasm=intelModifier

+Description

+Operand

+masm=att

+masm=intel

 ``z``

 Print the opcode suffix for the size of the current integer operand (one of ``b``/``w``/``l``/``q``).

 ``%z0``

 ``l``

 ``b``

 Print the QImode name of the register.

 ``%b0``

 ``%al``

 ``al``

 ``h``

 Print the QImode name for a 'high' register.

 ``%h0``

 ``%ah``

 ``ah``

 ``w``

 Print the HImode name of the register.

 ``%w0``

 ``%ax``

 ``ax``

 ``k``

 Print the SImode name of the register.

 ``%k0``

 ``%eax``

 ``eax``

 ``q``

 Print the DImode name of the register.

 ``%q0``

 ``%rax``

 ``rax``

 ``l``

 Print the label name with no punctuation.

 ``%l2``

 ``.L2``

 ``.L2``

 ``c``

 Require a constant operand and print the constant expression with no punctuation.

 ``%c1``

 ``2``

 ``2``

 x86floatingpointasmoperands

-x86 Floating-Point ``asm`` Operands

-On x86 targets, there are several rules on the usage of stack-like registers in the operands of an ``asm``.
+x86 Floating-Point ``asm`` OperandsOn x86 targets, there are several rules on the usage of stack-like registers in the operands of an ``asm``.
 These rules apply only to the operands that are stack-like registers: